bistoonh/jalaliR/README.md

 **jalaliR** is an R package for **fast and accurate conversion** between Jalali (Persian) and Gregorian calendars.
 It efficiently handles **large datasets** using a **pre-built mapping table** covering the years **1300–1500 (Jalali)**.

-The package provides three main functions:
+The package provides four main functions:

 1. `normalize_date()`: Normalize date strings to `"YYYY-MM-DD"` format, with optional time.
 Automatically fixes incomplete dates and hours/minutes/seconds.
 2. `convert_date()`: Convert dates from Jalali to Gregorian or vice versa using the pre-built mapping.
 3. `day2day()`: Generate a sequence of dates between two given dates, including optional start and end times.
+4. `jalali_diff()`: Compute the difference in days between two Jalali dates using fast index lookup.

 The package uses **data.table** for high-speed processing when installed, and falls back to a fast hash-based lookup if not.